 Each year everyone can change their Medicare plan during the annual enrollment period (October 15 to December 7).
 There might be exceptions to these timelines if you qualify for extra help paying for prescription drug coverage

 The pharmacy you choose is as important to your savings as the plan you select.
 Many plans will have contracts with specific pharmacies that are called "network" pharmacies.
 If you go outside of the network, you will likely pay more.
 Plans with "preferred pharmacies" have contracted with your plan to provide your medications.
 When you go to a preferred pharmacy, your costs may be lower.
-An easy–to–use plan finder tool can help you find low–cost Part D plans that have Harveys Supermarket set as a preferred pharmacy.
+An easy–to–use plan finder tool can help you find low–cost Part D plans that have Winn-Dixie Pharmacy set as a preferred pharmacy.